Kentucky is at a Crossroads...

 Are you fed up with Governor Beshear's Executive Overreach?

-Click here to locate your state representative and ask them to co-sponsor BR 130:
+Locate your state representative and ask them to co-sponsor BR 130

--Over 970,000 Kentuckians filing for unemployment (47% of the entire workforce), many of whom have yet to receive a dime of unemployment benefits in exchange for the wages they were forced to forego.
+-Over 1.3 million Kentuckians filing for unemployment (62% of the entire workforce), many of whom have yet to receive a dime of unemployment benefits in exchange for the wages they were forced to forego.

 -Persons of faith being denied the ability to attend religious services in accordance with their 1st Amendment right to religious freedom.